Add Auth Endpoints

 {

-// be used to redirect to Wristband's hosted login page.
+// should be used to redirect to Wristband's hosted login page.

 return Results.Redirect(wristbandAuthorizeUrl);